 Cost: GBP 12.99

-This official guide to the records in ScotlandsPeople and the National Records of Scotland is indispensable for family historians, historians and biographers, whether visiting in person or researching online.
-This revised reprint of the sixth edition is packed with up-to-date information about how to trace Scottish genealogy in the unique treasure trove of Scotland's national archives.
-New features include searching the 1911 census, pre-1841 censuses, valuation rolls and Roman Catholic records, and how to find prison staff and witches.
+This official guide to the records made available via ScotlandsPeople and the National Records of Scotland is indispensable for family historians, historians and biographers, whether visiting in person or researching online.
+The seventh edition is packed with up-to-date information about how to trace Scottish genealogy in the unique treasure trove of Scotland's national archives.
+Available for the first time in both paperback and e-book versions.
+Please visit the Birlinn website or other online retailers to purchase a copy.

 Tracing Scottish Local History (not currently available)